 By specification, "Construction Survey" is identified as a "specialty item."

 "Construction Survey" is considered a professional service, therefore Davis‑Bacon requirements do not apply, except for survey crew members who perform primarily physical and/or manual duties.

 If survey work is performed by someone other than the Contractor, a "Subcontract Request and Approval" form shall be submitted.
-All requirements of subcontractors are to be fulfilled with the exception of Davis‑Bacon requirements.
+All requirements of subcontractors are to be fulfilled.